kbjohnson-penn/observer_backend/README.md

 - **Admin Interface**: Comprehensive Django admin for data management
 - **Mock Data**: Automated test data generation

 **Note**: This is a Git submodule.
-For Docker setup, see the main repository README.
+For Docker deployment, see the main repository README.

 ## Development Setup

-**Prerequisites**: This submodule is designed to run via Docker from the main repository.

 ### Environment Configuration